-Media device fingerprinting is not widely used in fingerprinting functions as it requires the user to grant access to their microphone and camera to get a full list of connected devices.
-As such, this technique is useful for services that innately require webcam or microphone access, such as video chat services.
+Media device fingerprinting is not widely used in fingerprinting functions.
+This is because it requires the user to grant access to their microphone and camera to get a complete list of connected devices.
+This technique is helpful for services that innately require webcam or microphone access, such as video chat services.

 While other fingerprinting techniques force browsers to render a text or image, this technique checks how their devices play sound.
-Minute differences in sound waves generated by a digital oscillator are impacted by the browser vendor and version used, as well as differences in CPU architecture.
+The browser vendor and version used impacts minute differences in sound waves generated by a digital oscillator, and differences in CPU architecture.

-To learn more about audio fingerprinting, read our in-depth tutorial on how audio fingerprinting works using the Web Audio API.
+Read our in-depth tutorial on how audio fingerprinting works using the Web Audio API to learn more about audio fingerprinting.

 Putting it all together

-Multiple fingerprinting techniques need to be used in conjunction with each other to generate a sufficiently accurate fingerprint for user identification.
-Each technique generates one or more signals, which are then collectively combined into a visitor hash that serves as an individual identifier.
+Multiple fingerprinting techniques need to be used with each other to generate a sufficiently accurate fingerprint for user identification.
+Each method generates one or more signals, collectively combined into a visitor hash that serves as an individual identifier.

 Fingerprinting and Online Fraud Detection

-When you’re dealing with fraud, take note that only a small number of your site visitors are responsible for fraudulent activities.
-Hence, your developer team has to find a way to isolate these site users, identify them, verify them through authentication, and add them to your site blacklist.
+When dealing with fraud, take note that only a small number of your site visitors are responsible for fraudulent activities.
+Hence, your developer team has to find a way to isolate these site users, identify them, verify them through authentication, and add them to your site’s blocklist.
 However, you need to keep these security layers away from your trusted traffic since extra authentication steps can cause an unpleasant user experience.
-More strict site security can also slow down account accessibility, purchase making, and overall site engagement.
+In addition, more strict site security can also slow down account accessibility, purchase making, and overall site engagement.

-Browser fingerprinting techniques are incredibly useful to identify visitors with a pattern of fraudulent behavior, and then target only these visitors for additional security.
-Fraudsters often use identity concealing techniques like disabling cookies, surfing through a VPN, or using browsers in incognito mode.
-These are all areas where fingerprinting proves to be at its best since it identifies users quickly without the reliance on IP addresses and site cookies.
+Browser fingerprinting techniques are helpful for identifying visitors with a pattern of fraudulent behavior and then targeting only these visitors for additional security.
+In addition, fraudsters often use identity concealing techniques like disabling cookies, surfing through a VPN, or using browsers in incognito mode.
+These are all areas where fingerprinting proves to be at its best since it identifies users quickly without relying on IP addresses and site cookies.

-One of the most common fraud use cases is account takeover, where malicious users will try to hack a legitimate user’s account and make purchases or steal their identity.
-With browser fingerprinting and related user identification technologies, additional security can be added to the login process for suspicious traffic only.
-This makes it more difficult for untrusted traffic to log in and take over trusted users’ accounts.
+One of the most common fraud types is account takeover, where malicious users try to hack a legitimate user’s account and make purchases or steal their identity.
+With fingerprinting and related user identification technologies, additional security can be added to the login process for suspicious traffic only.
+This added security makes it more difficult for untrusted traffic to log in and take over trusted users’ accounts.

 If your website is experiencing brute force or bot attacks, a best practice is to ask users to solve a CAPTCHA after each unsuccessful login attempt.
-After three to five unsuccessful login attempts, set your system to lock out the user for a period of time.
+Then, after three to five failed login attempts, set your system to lock out the user for a set time.

-For virtually all types of fraud, the first step in stopping the malicious activity on your website is accurate user identification technology.
-That way, you can accurately single out the bad apples while keeping your trusted users satisfied with your website performance.
+For virtually all types of fraud, the first step in stopping malicious activity on your website is accurate user identification technology.
+Then, you can accurately single out the bad apples while keeping your trusted users satisfied with your website performance.

 Whether you have a newly-built website or you’ve been in the online industry for years, you can safeguard your leads, clients, and business if you can stop fraud at the source.
-Start a 30-day trial to see what accurate user identification technology can do for you.
+Create a free account to see what accurate user identification technology can do for you.